CPS-Innovation/digital-sop/docs/playbooks/Lifecycle/10-Discovery-Playbook/20-what-to-do-in-discovery.md

 ## Understanding users and their context

+!!! info inline end "User Personas"

+    Take a look at the [Persona Guidance](../../../activities/design/personas/index.md) page for more information.

 Start by learning about your users and their context.
 This means understanding what the user’s trying to achieve and how they go about doing it.